Not by a long shot, in fact it’s trending in all design styles!

 Is this what you think a faux finish looks like?… Maybe 15-20 years ago, but we have come a long way since then.

 Professional faux finishers go to school to study the art, learn the latest trends, and try new products and techniques, just like any other professional in their field or industry.
 Still not convinced?
 Take a look at this.

 Here’s a before and after picture of my clients bathroom.
 The before picture on the left is a crocodile wallpaper.
 You can see the seams; it was discolored and detaching from the wall.
 The one on the right is a crocodile faux finish.
 What one would you rather have on your walls?

 Another example is this Chevron stencil design.
 Sure you can buy it in wallpaper, but why do that when you can just faux it.

 Faux Finishes aren’t just for walls.
 Take a look at this beautiful ceiling created to complement the client’s personal space and style.
-The light from the chandelier eliminates this ceiling with a beautiful shimmering affect.
+The light from the chandelier eliminates this ceiling with a beautiful shimmering effect.
 It’s beyond stunning.

-Looking to update your kitchen but you don’t want to spend thousands of dollar and the mess of a renovation.
+Looking to update your kitchen but you don’t want to spend thousands of dollars and the mess of a renovation.
 Faux the cabinets and give it a rich wood grain add some updated hardware and you have yourself a new kitchen for about ¼ of the price.

 I hope I changed your perception of how decorative painting and faux finishes can enhance and add elegance to space.
 The possibilities are endless!